NOTICE: Trails may be closed due to local orders related to stopping

-Blue Ridge is another access trail to Keyser Creek Trail that would be easily traveled by most vehicles.
-It is a double wide trail for most of the length and climbs in elevation providing a panoramic view to the west.
-There are multiple spur roads off of Blue Ridge and which offer dispersed campsites.
+Beaver Creek is another access trail to Keyser Creek Trail that would be easily traveled by most vehicles.
+It is a double-wide trail for most of the length and climbs in elevation providing a panoramic view to the west.
+There are multiple spur roads off of Beaver Creek which offer dispersed campsites.
 The panoramic views and aspen forests would be amazing during the fall when the leaves change colors.

 At the intersection with Keyser Creek Trail, there are large group campsites straight ahead and to the west.
 Rocky Point Trail is a short jaunt to your east, while Little Muddy Creek and Cook Creek Rim are to the west.